nickmckenney/Building-a-JSON-API/readme.md

 **You are required to check in to Garnet by 9:00am every morning of project week, as usual.**

-**You must submit your idea, complete with entity diagrams, to your squad leader by 9:00am Monday, January 8th.** After submitting your completed proposal with entity diagrams, you will receive feedback.
-Your diagrams should show what data your models contain.
+**You must submit your project idea and plan to your squad leader by 9:00am Monday, January 8th.** After submitting your completed proposal, you will receive feedback.
+Your plan should explain what data your model(s) contain.

-Remember to focus on your MVP first &mdash; **scope creep/feature creep is one of the biggest potential pitfalls of any app in development!** This is true not just for beginners, *but for all developers.*
+Remember to focus on your MVP first! **scope creep / feature creep is one of the biggest pitfalls of any app in development!** This is true not just for beginners, *but for all developers.*

 ## Technical Requirements